MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/legacy/connectivity/creating-AAD-app-for-insights.md

 7. Select **Add**, and the new secret will appear below **Client secrets**.
 Now make sure to copy the secret key and save it somewhere secure. *It's essential that you do this now, since you won't be able to access the secret key once you leave this page.*

-## Connect the AAD app to your title database
+## Connect the Microsoft Entra ID app to your title database

-Now we will connect the Azure app to your title database.
+Now we'll connect the Azure app to your title database.

-1. From the **Explorer** page in GameManager or in Kusto.Explorer, run the following command, replacing with your own Title ID and client/tenant ID:
+1. From the **Explorer** page in GameManager or in Kusto Explorer, run the following command, replacing with your own Title ID and client/tenant ID:
    > `.add database <titleID> Admin ('aadapp=<app/client ID>;<tenant ID>') `

    `titleID` is case sensitive, so make sure it is in all caps.

    ![Explorer Add Database](media/explorer-add-database.png)

-   You can verify that this command was successful by going to the **Users** page in [GameManager](https://developer.playfab.com/login).
+   You can verify that this command was successful by going to the **Users** page in [GameManager](https://developer.playfab.com).
 There should be an entry that matches the Client/Tenant ID.

    Note that this will make the Azure app an Admin on your game in PlayFab.
 If you would like the Azure app to have lesser permissions, assign the Azure app a [custom role](../../../gamemanager/playfab-user-roles.md) in PlayFab that only has permissions for the Kusto database.
 The necessary permissions are:
    * **Explorer data & tab**.